qlkwej/vulnscan/.github/CONTRIBUTING.md

 #### Core Bugfix/Enhancement

-We are always happy when any developer is interested in diving into Security Bench's core to help out!
+We are always happy when any developer is interested in diving into Vulnerability Scanner's core to help out!
 Here's what we look for in smaller Core PRs.

- - [ ] __Unit tests__: Security Bench's core is covered by hundreds of unit tests at
+ - [ ] __Unit tests__: Vulnerability Scanner's core is covered by hundreds of unit tests at
    several different layers of abstraction.
 Generally the best place to start is with a "Context Test".
-These are higher level test that interact end-to-end with most of Security Bench's core.
+These are higher level test that interact end-to-end with most of Vulnerability Scanner's core.
 They are divided into test files for each major action (plan, apply, etc.).
 Getting a failing test is a great way to prove out a bug report or a new enhancement.
 With a context test in place, you can work on implementation and lower level unit tests.
 Lower